duysolo/webed/README.md

 ###The future
 I'm working on:
 - Multi language
-- Contact form
 - Form builder

-I will work on:
 - Ecommerce package
-- CRM package
-- HRM package

 ##System Requirement
 On this projects, I use the latest Laravel version (currently 5.3).